-As the domestic market matures, the Company will need to focus on the overseas markets for its future business expansion.
-To this end, the Company will engage in strategic global expansion, which will include coordinating with its overseas subsidiaries, such as CAPCOM U.S.A., INC., a core subsidiary, to develop new markets as well as further cultivate the existing markets.
+As the domestic Japanese market matures, it is essential that we focus on future business growth in overseas markets.
+To this end, we are engaged in strategic global expansion, aided by overseas subsidiaries such as CAPCOM U.S.A., INC., a core subsidiary, to develop new markets as well as further cultivate existing ones.

 - (5) Strengthening corporate structure

 We are building a corporate structure to fortify our revenue base, while enhancing management efficiency and flexibility.